Vedran Muratović

-Vedran Muratović (born 4 October 1983, in Zagreb) is a Croatian retired footballer who last played for Bregalnica Štip in the Macedonian Second League.
+Vedran Muratović (born 4 October 1983, in Zagreb) is a Croatian footballer who last played for Bregalnica Štip in the Macedonian Second League.

 Career

 He formerly played for Sarawak FA in the 2012 Malaysia Super League.
-Retrieved on 27 January 2012.
 He scored 7 goals in 10 games for Sarawak.
-In November 2012 Vedran signed a one-year contract for the Indonesian club Persebaya Surabaya, but 2 months later the contract was terminated because of the player's mother's loss.
+In November 2012 Vedran signed a one-year contract for the Indonesian club Persebaya DU/Bhayangkara F.C., but 2 months later the contract was terminated because of the player's mother's loss.

 He had a spell at Austrian lower league side SV Güssing in 2014/15.